Before we see how video game UI or User Interface evolved, let’s check what’s user interface in video games in the first place.

-In the last few decades, game developers have focused on creating more life-like games.
+In the last few decades, video game developers have focused on creating more life-like games.
 This trend, along with VR, has simply pushed Non-Diegetic UI out of fashion.
 Now came the Meta UI, which was similar to Non-diegetic UI.
 The Meta UI was usually linked to some object which the character uses.

 And the last evolution was Spatial UI.
 The Spatial UI was a 3-dimensional UI which was highly loved by the audience.
 Common examples can be drawing lines around an enemy character, like in Assassin’s Creed.

 Although the most recent UI trend is quite advanced, the future will be even more advanced.
 You can think of the gestures to make your character move or do some action.
 Also, the game developers are adding virtual reality into the games.
 And this has set the standards high.